maunope/solariUdineAutoPilot/README.md

 **Q:** LCD doesn't display anyting, and/or serial messages are missing

-**A:** unset DEBUG_MODE build flag and upload firmware again
+**A:** set DEBUG_MODE build flag and upload firmware again

 **Q:** **(serial|button) commands** are not working!

-**A:** they only work reliably when motor movement is paused (solid red led), during regular operation the Arduino is awake and responding to commands for only approx 50ms every second, good luck catching it awake! :-)
+**A:** they only work reliably when motor movement is paused (solid red led), during regular operation the Arduino is awake and responding to commands for only few seconds per minute, good luck catching it awake! :-)

 **Q:** My clock drifts X seconds ahead/behind everyday

-**A:** Buy a proper RTC module next time! :-) there's an handy feature to correct this, if the drift is the same every day, see serial commands
+**A:** Buy a proper RTC module next time! :-) there's a handy feature to correct this, if the drift is the same every day, see serial commands

 **Q:** My clock drifts X *minutes* ahead/behind everyday